Leptasterias: Habitat

 Leptasterias are found in intertidal waters.
 They spend their time under rocks or in rock pools where the shore is fairly exposed.
 Leptasterias can typically be found under rocks during the fall months.
-During this time, the starfish with reproduce and the rock exterior provides protection for the new brood.
+During this time, the starfish will reproduce and the rock exterior provides protection for the new brood.
 During the spring months is when Leptasterias can be found in the rock pools, on the surface of rocks.
 The rocks that Leptasterias inhabit are covered in algae which also protect the starfish as the algae remains moist and allows the starfish to avoid dehydration.
 Young are found in the rocky substrates in the shallow water while adults usually venture out to greater depths.
 They can withstand depths up to 800 meters and can be found globally in the North Sea below Norway, the North Atlantic between Iceland and Greenland, and the northeast coast and Pacific coast of The United States.